civicrm/civicrm-user-guide/docs/organising-your-data/relationships.md

 1. Select the desired contacts from your search results as described above.
-2. Select Add Contacts to Organization from the dropdown " - more actions - " menu, then click Go.
+2. Select **Add relationship - to organization from the dropdown** from the Actions menu.
-3. On the Add Contacts to Organization screen, select the Relationship Type from the dropdown menu.
+3. On the **Add Contacts to Organization** screen, select the **Relationship Type** from the dropdown menu.
-4. Enter part of the desired organisation name in the Find Target Organization field, then click Search.
+4. Enter part of the desired organisation name in the **Find Target Organization field**, then click **Search**.
-5. Organisations that match your search will appear in the "Mark Target Contact(s) for this Relationship" section below the Search and Cancel buttons.
-If the organisation you're looking for appears in this list, click the radio button next to that organisation and then click the Add to Organization button below.
-If the organisation you're looking for does not appear in this list, try entering something different into the Find Target Organization field and clicking Search again.
-If you are still unable to find your desired organisation it may not exist; click Cancel, add a new organisation, and try again.
+5. Organisations that match your search will appear in the **Mark Target Contact(s) for this Relationship** section below the Search and Cancel buttons.
+If the organisation you're looking for appears in this list, click the radio button next to that organisation and then click the **Add to Organization button** below.
+If the organisation you're looking for does not appear in this list, try entering something different into the **Find Target Organization** field and clicking **Search** again.
+If you are still unable to find your desired organisation it may not exist; click **Cancel**, add a new organisation, and try again.
-6. After you've successfully chosen an organisation and clicked the Add to Organization button, you should see a message stating that the number of participants that you selected have been added to the organisation.
+6. After you've successfully chosen an organisation and clicked the **Add to Organization** button, you should see a message stating that the number of participants that you selected have been added to the organisation.
-7. Click Done to return to your search results.
+7. Click **Done** to return to your search results.

 Adding contacts to households
 -----------------------------

 1. Select the desired contacts from your search results as described above.
-2. Select Add Contacts to Household from the dropdown " - more actions - " menu, then click Go.
+2. Select **Add relationship - to household** from the dropdown **Actions** menu.
-3. Select the Relationship Type from the dropdown menu.
-Note that while CiviCRM will not stop you from adding multiple contacts as Head of Household for a single household, this may cause problems later on in any situation where you are expecting Head of Household to refer to only one individual per household.
-Therefore, the "Household Member of" option may be the better choice in most situations.
+3. Select the **Relationship Type** from the dropdown menu.
+Note that while CiviCRM will not stop you from adding multiple contacts as **Head of Household** for a single household, this may cause problems later on in any situation where you are expecting **Head of Household** to refer to only one individual per household.
+Therefore, the **Household Member of** option may be the better choice in most situations.
-4. Enter part of the name of the household to which you are adding contacts (such as a last name shared by household members) in the Find Target Household field, then click Search.
+4. Enter part of the name of the household to which you are adding contacts (such as a last name shared by household members) in the **Find Target Household** field, then click **Search**.
-5. Households that match your search will appear in the "Mark Target Contact(s) for this Relationship" section below the Search and Cancel buttons.
-If the household you're looking for appears in this list, click the radio button next to that household and then click the Add to Household button below.
-If the household you're looking for does not appear in this list, try entering something different into the Find Target Household field and clicking Search again.
-If you are still unable to find your desired household it may not exist; click the Cancel button, add a new household, and try again.
+5. Households that match your search will appear in the **Mark Target Contact(s) for this Relationship** section below the Search and Cancel buttons.
+If the household you're looking for appears in this list, click the radio button next to that household and then click the **Add to Household** button below.
+If the household you're looking for does not appear in this list, try entering something different into the **Find Target Household** field and clicking **Search** again.
+If you are still unable to find your desired household it may not exist; click the **Cancel** button, add a new household, and try again.
-6. After you've successfully chosen a household and clicked the Add to Household button, you should see a message stating that the number of participants that you selected have been added to the household.
+6. After you've successfully chosen a household and clicked the **Add to Household** button, you should see a message stating that the number of participants that you selected have been added to the household.
-7. Click Done to return to your search results.
+7. Click **Done** to return to your search results.

 Creating new relationship types
 -------------------------------